 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company ensures that there is sufficient capital in order to meet short term business requirements after taking into account the Company's holdings of cash (discussed in Note 1 of the consolidated financial statements).
-In December 2023, the Company completed a financing package consisting of up to \$80,000 in financing including a \$60,000 Senior Loan of which \$30,000 was received on closing and the remaining amount to be made available in two tranches based on achieving certain milestones, and the Company received \$10,000 on issuance of common shares with an additional \$10,000 of equity financing available if certain conditions are met.
+As at December 31, 2024, the Company had cash and cash equivalents of \$31,738.
+In December 2023, the Company entered into definitive agreements to a financing package consisting of up to \$80,000 in financing including a \$60,000 Senior Loan of which \$45,000 has been received with the remaining amount to be made available based on achieving certain milestones.
+The Company also received \$20,000 on issuance of common shares including \$10,000 received on December 11, 2023 and \$10,000 on June 10, 2024.